teitsurumi/mpinn-mspinn-pytorch/README.md

 - Restructured the training pipeline

 ## Some compromise

+Note that `test23` is not fully optimized.
+For better organized code, please refer to `test22`.

 Due to time constraints, the current thermoelastic version does not incorporate more precise numerical integration methods.
 However, we have implemented advanced integration techniques in other versions of our framework:
 - **Elastic version**: Utilized Delaunay integration for improved accuracy.